davidmuraya/fastapi-reflex/README.md

 ```

 This will give the deploy.sh execution persmissions, update the repository, activate the virtual environment, install the requirements, export the frontend app, restart the services, and deactivate the virtual environment.

+## Username and Password

+The default username and password for the login page is:

+- Username: `test@test.com`
+- Password: `test@test.com`